Women novelists, American

 Found in 2 Collections and/or Records:

 Scope and Contents Collection contains two folders containing correspondence between Ann Beattie and Greg Gatenby between 1984-2005.
-The letters are both personal and professional in nature, as their writers discuss writing, the Harbourfront Reading Series and Festival (mentioning authors in attendance such as Margaret Atwood and J.K.
+The letters are personal and professional in nature, as they discuss writing, the Harbourfront Reading Series and Festival (mentioning authors in attendance such as Margaret Atwood and J.K.
 Rowling), and their personal lives.
 It is clear from the letters that the two are friends.
-Most of the letters are typed (some are print-outs of emails), and Gatenby and Beattie ...
+Most of the letters are typed (some are print-outs of emails), and Gatenby and Beattie also exchange...

 Julia C.R.
 Dorr papers

 Abstract The papers of Julia C.R.
 Dorr reveal a poet and novelist who was, in her own time, celebrated along with Julia Ward Howe and Harriet Beecher Stowe in the pantheon of 19th century female literary greats.
 Ralph Waldo Emerson said that her poetry was “written with an elegance which shows much practice & easy command of lyric metres & expressions; but much more than that, with great tenderness & humanity.”
 She was also (before Robert Frost definitively assumed the role) unofficial...